206 Burger Company

 Restaurant chain in Seattle, Washington, U.S.

 206 Burger Company is a small chain of fast casual restaurants in Seattle, in the U.S. state of Washington.
 Established by Suren Shretha in 2014, the business has operated three locations, in downtown Seattle as well as the First Hill and Queen Anne neighborhoods.

 Description

-206 Burger Company is a small chain of fast casual restaurants based in Seattle.
+206 Burger Company is a small chain of fast casual restaurants based in Seattle, Washington.
 The business has operated three restaurants: one at the Marion Food Court in downtown Seattle, and others in the First Hill and Queen Anne neighborhoods.
 According to Eater Seattle, the restaurant has an "extensive" menu of burgers named after local sports teams, as well as sandwiches, milkshakes, and options with masala.
 Among burgers is a bacon cheeseburger.
 Locations display sports memorabilia.
 The menu has included a masala-spiced chicken sandwich, an Oreo milkshake, French fries, and a special sauce.
 The Queen Anne location has expanded seating and a full-service bar.